Valenzuela, Metro Manila: Feasts and holidays

 Mano Po, San Roque Festival is celebrated every May 12 in Mabolo.
 In Valenzuela, San Roque is also known as the patron saint of the unmarried.
-There are countless tales of single girls who danced and prayed in the procession and who claim to have found their husbands during the fiesta.
+Local tradition surrounding the San Roque Festival includes beliefs about auspicious blessings during the celebrations, although specific claims are anecdotal.
 The festival is almost similar to Obando Fertility Rites, where hopeful romantics dance to San Roque, requesting to find their true love.
 Street dancing and procession along the city's major thoroughfares in commemoration of the feast of San Roque, highlighting the customs and traditional celebration of the festival.
 This also commemorates townsfolk victory after the British departed the country following the end of Seven Years' War with Spain.

-The Feast of San Diego de Alcala is commemorated every November 12 in Poblacion.
-This is a celebration of the feast of the oldest church in Valenzuela, which includes annual boat racing, street dancing, and different fabulous activities of the festival.
-As part of the San Diego de Alcala Feast Day, a unique food festival in the country is celebrated which features the famous putong Polo, the small but classy kakanin which was created in the town of Polo.
-This rice cake was a recipient of Manuel Quezon Presidential Award in 1931 which was cited having its exotic taste and amazingly long shelf-life.
-The celebration, known as Putong Polo Festival includes a parade featuring artistic creations from the rice cake which showcases creativity among the residents.

 Economy

 Owing to the cross-migration of people across the country and its location as the northernmost point of Metro Manila, Valenzuela has developed into a multicultural metropolis.
 A former agricultural rural area, Valenzuela has grown into a major economic and industrial center of the Philippines when a large number of industries relocated to the central parts of the city.